UdiBhaskar/flexible-jekyll/_posts/2018-06-05-Optimization.markdown

 "best available" values of some objective function given a defined domain (or input), including a variety of different types of objective functions and different types of domains.
 #### Unconstrained Optimization:
 In an unconstrained optimization problem, the task is to locate the solution x* that maximizes or minimizes f(x) without imposing anycconstraints on x*.
-The solution x*, which is known as a stationary point, can be found by taking the first derivative of f(x) and setting it to zero. so for analytical steps are given below:
+The solution x*, which is known as a stationary point, can be found by taking the first derivative of f(x) and setting it to zero.
+##### analytical method:
+for analytical steps are given below:
 1. Find the f'(x) and set it to zero and then find x = x*
 2. if f''(x) > 0  then x* is local minimum
 3. if f''(x) < 0  then x* is local maximum